plbin97/Antiboter-php-html-Chinese/README.md

 # Be careful
 <p>Do not use any variable with name start by "anti_bot" or "anti-bot"</p>

-# Things I haven't do
+# Things I haven't done yet
-<p>Now, this verification have not support the touch-screen device</p>
+<p>Now, this verification has not supported the touch-screen device</p>
 <p>I am working on it now. </p>